 * BOE’s Carney less hawkish than expected

-Carney said Britain’s economy still has plenty of slack to work through and that financial markets underestimated how much uncertainty there was in the economy.
+Carney said Britain’s economy still has plenty of slack to work through and that financial markets underestimate how much uncertainty there is in the economy.

-Influential Federal Reserve policymaker, William Dudley, said on Tuesday the U.S. central bank could reasonably wait until mid-2015 to raise interest rates without risking an undesirable rise in inflation.
+An influential Federal Reserve policymaker, William Dudley, said on Tuesday the U.S. central bank can reasonably wait until mid-2015 to raise interest rates without risking an undesirable rise in inflation.

 The latest readings on the U.S. economy were encouraging with consumer confidence at its highest in 6-1/2 years, while sales of new homes surged in May, more signs the economic recovery is back on track.